sds-dubois/sds-dubois.github.io/_posts/2017-01-03-Multiplayer-Snake-AI.markdown

 Our full report can be found [here](http://bit.do/snake_ai), and all our code is available on [GitHub](https://github.com/sds-dubois/snake.ai).
 I've mostly worked on the reinforcement learning part, so that's what I will focus on in this post.
-In addition, I've continued working on this project since we handed out the report so not everything I'm presenting here is detailed in there.
+In addition, I've continued working on this project since we handed out the report so not everything I'm presenting here was detailed in there.

 <center>
     <img src="https://sds-dubois.github.io/img/projects/snake_game.gif">